BasakUlker/django/README.md

 # Explanation

 Datas, where getting from IMDb api, are registered in a database.
-After this part, datas are selected and registered on a html page in this program. views.py is not a executable file till add a urls.py, a settings.py files.
+After this part, datas are selected and shown on a html page in this program. views.py is not a executable file till add a urls.py, a settings.py files.